 - Worldwide = First tries the lookup for CUNY availability from 2 before presenting GetIt button.

-The CUNY Aleph System does not have a direct numeric index to the OCLC numbers stored the MARC 035 currently defined making the matching in the four steps above challenging.
+The CUNY Aleph System does have a direct numeric index to the OCLC numbers stored the MARC 035 currently defined yet the matching in the four steps remains challenging.
 In lieu of a direct link between a worldcat records and local Aleph records the system uses a search algorithm that utilize both OCLC Numbers and other standard numbers like ISBN, ISSN, and LCCN numbers to match a resource in worldcat with it's local equivalents.
 The algorithm works in the following fashion:

 - If either any ISBN or ISSN numbers are present the Aleph system is queried for any matching records.